DiegelD/CarND-Path-Planning-Project/README.md

 2. Prediction
 3. Behavior Planner
 4. Trajectory Planner
-5. Discussion
-6. Appendix: *Build Instructions & Simulator* ...
+5. Appendix: *Build Instructions & Simulator* ...

 ## Intro Behavior Planner
 In self-driving  cars behavior selection, is on of the most challenging topics.